 Tallahassee Criminal Attorney

-Zelman Law is a Tallahassee personal injury and criminal defense law office devoted to providing the highest quality of advice and representation in the areas of criminal defense, DUI, personal injury, and other civil legal matters.
-The focus at Zelman Law is centered around protecting the rights of individuals, whether they have been accused of a crime, injured in an auto accident.
-When you need an Tallahassee criminal defense or personal injury attorney to help you through difficult times, Zelman Law is here to stand up for you and give you a voice in the legal process.
+Zelman Law is a Tallahassee criminal defense law office devoted to providing the highest quality of advice and representation in the areas of criminal defense, DUI, and other criminal matters.
+The focus at Zelman Law is centered around protecting the rights of individuals, whether they have been accused of a crime or wrongfully involved in one.
+When you need an Tallahassee criminal defense attorney to help you through difficult times, Zelman Law is here to stand up for you and give you a voice in the legal process.

-Tallahassee Criminal & Personal Injury Attorney Working Hard to Get Results
+Tallahassee Criminal Attorneys Working Hard to Get Results

 Joshua Zelman, the founder and principal attorney at Zelman Law, has over ten years experience in the practice of law.
 During that time, he has earned an AV rating from renowned legal publisher Martindale-Hubbell, reflecting achievement of the highest levels in legal ability, ethics and professionalism, as judged by his peers.
-He has also earned Superb 10.0 ratings in Tallahassee Criminal Defense, DUI and Personal Injury from the popular Avvo legal directory.
+He has also earned Superb 10.0 ratings in Tallahassee Criminal Defense and DUI from the popular Avvo legal directory.
 Joshua Zelman’s legal knowledge and ability, combined with his strong work ethic and commitment to excellence, ensures that Zelman Law delivers an extraordinarily high quality of representation to every client in every case.